jiapeiyu-0103/Connect-The-Dots-WebApp/README.md

 *What will it do?
 (What "human activity" will it support?)*

-‘Connect the Dots’ will allows anonymous users to pour out those annoying issues (secrets, stress, trouble or persistence,etc) without any concerns and pass their love and warmth to others.
+‘Connect the Dots’ will allow anonymous users to pour out those annoying issues (secrets, stress, trouble or persistence,etc) without any concerns and pass their love and warmth to others.

 We are all one small dot in this vast universe, independent but could also be connected.
 Our application aims to gather those original anonymous ‘dots’ who seek for a tree hole or companionship and let them build up their own connections; know themselves better and in order to fully accept themselves through the pouring out; finally healing each other during the connections.
 Users can not only record their diary through text, image, audio and video here but also can form the communication with random strangers through the virtual message in the bottle or the tree hole posts which refers to the anonymous blogs, or instant messaging.